2captcha/custom-slider-demo/README.md

 }
 ```

-As you may be noticed, the code starting from interaction with 2Captcha API is wrapped into `try/catch` block, so we need to close this block with `catch` as well as close our loop here.
+As you may have noticed, the code starting from interaction with 2Captcha API is wrapped into a `try/catch` block, so we need to close this block with the `catch` as well as close our loop here.

 ```js
     } catch (e) {